petoem/envy/README.md

 # To parse a `.env` file, returns `Hash(String, String)`.
 Raises if the file does not exist.
 Envy.parse ".env"

+# To raise an exception if the .env file does not exist, you can append a block to Envy#load or Envy#load!.
+Envy.load! do
+  { with_exception: true }
+end
 ```

 ## `.env` files